List of Chainsaw Man chapters

 Chainsaw Man is a Japanese manga series written and illustrated by Tatsuki Fujimoto.
 The series' first part, the "Public Safety Arc" (公安編, Kōan-hen), covered in the first 97 chapters, ran in Shueisha's shōnen manga anthology Weekly Shōnen Jump from December 3, 2018, to December 14, 2020; following the series' conclusion in Weekly Shōnen Jump, a second part was announced to start on Shueisha's Shōnen Jump+ online magazine.
 On December 19, 2020, it was announced that the second part, the "School Arc" (学校編, Gakkō-hen), would feature Denji going to school.
-The second part began serialization on July 13, 2022, with Chapter 98.
-Shueisha has collected its chapters into individual tankōbon volumes.
-The first volume was released on March 4, 2019.
-As of September 4, 2025, 22 volumes have been released.
+The second part was serialized from July 13, 2022, to March 25, 2026.
+Shueisha collected its chapters in 24 tankōbon volumes, released from March 4, 2019, to June 4, 2026.

 In North America, Viz Media published the series' first two chapters on their Weekly Shonen Jump digital magazine for its "Jump Start" initiative.
 The series was then published on the Shonen Jump digital platform after the cancellation of Weekly Shonen Jump.
 Shueisha also simulpublished the series in English on the app and website Manga Plus starting in January 2019.
 In February 2020, Viz Media announced the digital and print release of the manga.
 The first volume was released on October 6, 2020.
-As of October 7, 2025, 19 volumes have been released.
+As of March 3, 2026, 20 volumes have been released.